conduktor/conduktor-docs/docs/guide/conduktor-in-production/deploy-artifacts/index.md

 ![Conduktor Gateway](/guide/gateway-integration.png)

-### Benefits
+### Gateway benefits

 This can be used to provide functionality that is not available in Kafka natively, such as:

-- **Centrally configure encryption** at the field-level or full payload, to secure your data during transit and at rest, before the cluster
+- **Centrally configure encryption** at the field-level or full payload, to secure your data during transit and at rest, before the cluster.
-- **Mask sensitive data** across topics and set access rules, so users only see what they’re authorized to
+- **Mask sensitive data** across topics and set access rules, so users only see what they’re authorized to.
-- **Set granular RBAC controls** to manage access and permissions for data at the cluster, team or individual level
+- **Set granular RBAC controls** to manage access and permissions for data at the cluster, team or individual level.
-- **Leverage multi-tenancy** with virtual clusters to optimize resources and reduce operational overheads
+- **Leverage multi-tenancy** with virtual clusters to optimize resources and reduce operational overhead.
-- **Empower development teams** to manage their data within a federated control framework, accelerating project delivery
+- **Empower development teams** to manage their data within a federated control framework, accelerating project delivery.

 Conduktor Gateway is vendor-agnostic, meaning it supports all Kafka providers (Confluent, AWS MSK, Redpanda, Aiven, Apache Kafka), both cloud and on-premise.